caas-team/GoKubeDownscaler/README.md

 <span id="diff-uniform-timestamp">Uniform timestamp</span>:

-- all timestamps are RFC3339 this is more optimized for golang, more consistent and also used by kubernetes itself
+- all timestamps are [RFC3339 Timestamps](https://datatracker.ietf.org/doc/html/rfc3339) this is more optimized for golang, more consistent and also used by kubernetes itself
 - backwards compatible: mostly, unless you used a short form of ISO 8601 (`2023-08-12`, `2023-233`) or `2023-W34-1` it should be totally fine to not change anything

 <span id="diff-overlapping-days">Overlapping [relative timespans](#configuration-of-a-relative-timespan) into next day</span>:

-- timespans can overlap into the "next" day (`Mon-Fri 20:00-06:00 UTC`).
-See [Relative Timespans](#configuration-of-a-relative-timespan)
+- relative timespans can overlap into the "next" day (`Mon-Fri 20:00-06:00 UTC`).
+See [Relative Timespans](#configuration-of-a-relative-timespan) for information on how this behaves
 - backwards compatible: fully compatible, this didn't change any existing functionallity

 <span id="diff-actual-exclusion">Actual exclusion</span>:

-- [excluding a workload](#exclude) won't force the workload to be upscaled
+- [excluding a workload](#exclude) won't force the workload to be upscaled, instead it will just ignore its state
 - backwards compatible: should be fully compatible, unless your implementation relies on this

 <span id="diff-iana-timezones">IANA Timezones</span>: